-For Parents For Educators For Schools GET ACCESS
+For Parents For Schools Get in Touch

-Talking About the Good Life
+Talking With Your Kids About the Good Life

 If you had asked me when I was in high school what I planned on doing with my life I would’ve had a very clear (and impressive) answer.
 Get a degree in Accounting and Finance from a top university, work in corporate finance or public accounting, get married, have kids, live in a gated community, and belong to a country club.
 Why was I so clear?
 It was exactly what I had seen and grown up in.
 But the problem was that version of a life story wasn’t a great match for my capabilities, aspirations, or values.
 Unfortunately, I had to figure out a new story more or less on my own.